Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom cabinets constructed and installed for residential clients in close collaboration with designers to bring their ideas to life.
+- Built and installed custom cabinets for residential customers, working closely with designers in bringing their ideas to life.

-- Successfully completed multiple remodeling projects within the specified timeframes, while maintaining the highest quality standards.
+- Completed multiple renovation projects within the timeframes specified and still maintained the highest quality standards.

-- Collaborated with other tradespeople on the construction site to assure a smooth process and compliance with deadlines for projects.
+- Worked with other tradespeople on construction sites to ensure smooth workflow and adherence to deadlines for projects.

 5. Education